EiverR/EiverRodriguez/README.md

-## About

-I am a mathematician and researcher whose work lies at the intersection of discrete dynamical systems, algebraic combinatorics, Boolean functions, exponential sums, and mathematical analysis.
-My current research focuses on recursive exponential sums associated with k-rotation symmetric Boolean functions and related problems in discrete mathematics.

 This site offers a brief overview of my academic background, research interests, teaching experience, and selected scholarly work.

 ## Research Interests